 Kitchens are partially equipped containing kettle, toaster, microwave oven, electric stove/oven and fridge/freezer.
 The kitchenette in studio rooms is partially equipped containing kettle, toaster, convection microwave, electric stove and fridge/freezer.

-- Can I bring a car to college?
+- Can I bring a car when I live on-campus?

 Yes, however to park within the residential colleges you will need to obtain a Residential Parking Permit.
 These permits for 2014 cost $151.66 for a full year and $75.83 for a half year only (Callaghan campus).
 Blue Gum House at Central Coast campus has its own car park with no charge parking.
 To coordinate a Residential Parking Permit contact the Accommodation Services office.